Pullikkanam: Orchid garden

 The 15 ha garden of orchids, known as Kerala's first orchid garden, is in Kolahalamedu near Pullikkanam in Vagamon.
 This unique garden was opened to the public by mid-January 2014.
 The garden is in the land under Kerala Forest Development Corporation.
 The garden has some rare varieties of orchids that are found in the Western Ghats.

 Pullikkanam Tea Estate

 The Pullikkanam Estate is owned by Kochi-based Cochin-Malabar Estates and Industries Limited.
-Company was set up 85 years ago and employs a number of people.
+The company was set up 85 years ago and employs a number of people.